 Locating MSBuild on a machine

-MSBuild is a tool that is used to build C#, VB.NET or C++ projects.
-MSBuild is part of the Visual Studio.
-If you want to write a CI/CD pipeline for your project, you will need to find where MSBuild is installed on the CI machine.
+MSBuild is a tool used to build C#, VB.NET, and C++ projects.
+It is bundled with Visual Studio.
+If you want to write a CI/CD pipeline for your project, you need to find where MSBuild is installed on the CI machine.

-You can install multiple versions of Visual Studio on the same machine.
-Also, there are multiple editions of Visual Studio (Community, Professional, Enterprise, Build Tools) that are installed in different folders by default.
-This means there are multiple versions of MSBuild and there are in different folders.
-So, you need a generic way to locate MSBuild if you want to create a build script.
+You can install multiple versions of Visual Studio on the same machine, and there are multiple editions (Community, Professional, Enterprise, Build Tools) that each install to different folders by default.
+This means multiple versions of MSBuild can exist in different locations, so you need a reliable way to locate it when writing a build script.

 # Find the latest release